nforgeio/RaspberryDebugger/README.md

 * HTTPS is currently supported for ASPNET debugging (for reverse proxy and for Kestrel)
 * Program assembly names can't include spaces

+# Maintainer Notes

+We used the [Command Exporer](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.CommandExplorer) (by Mads Kristenson) VS extension to discover the IDs for existing VS commands so we can insert our commands.

 ### Disclosures

 * _The Raspberry Debugger extension is compatible with Raspberry Pi_